Nevada's Bosetti homers in NCAA-record 9th straight game - WHIZ News

 RENO, Nev.
 (AP) — Nevada’s Tyler Bosetti has homered in nine consecutive games, breaking an NCAA Division I record that stood for 30 years.

 Bosetti homered to right-center field in his first at-bat Tuesday against Arizona State.
-It was the 11th homer in 10 games for the senior third baseman.
+It was the 11th homer in 10 games for the senior third baseman, who was at a loss to explain the feat.

+“To be honest, I looked at it as a joke.
+I’m not going to lie,” Bosetti said.
+“Because I’m 5-10, 170 pounds.
+I would never expect myself to hit this many home runs, especially nine in a row.

+“I mean, it’s a great accomplishment but something I never thought I would do.”

 Georgia Tech’s Andy Bruce homered in eight straight games in 1991 and Duke’s Ryan Jackson matched the feat three years later.